DouglasDivine/Thesis/README.md

 ## Project Overview

-This project employs a data-driven machine learning (ML) approach to study the complex relationships between biomass composition, reaction conditions, and product yield in the context of pyrolysis.
+This project employs a data-driven machine learning (ML) and interpretability approach to study the complex relationships between biomass composition, reaction conditions, and product yield in the context of pyrolysis.
 Additionally, we aim to make the findings interpretable, as many ML models are often regarded as black boxes.

 ## Key Findings